-Before dying, the young man asked if he could see his dog and made his aunt promise that she would do everything she could so that the rest of the patients could see their pets while they were staying at the hospital.
+Donna Jenkins had to face the early death of her 25-year-old nephew to lymphoma.
+Before dying, the young man asked if he could see his dog.
+He made his aunt promise she would do everything she could so that the rest of the patients could see their pets while they were staying in the hospital.

-- This is where family members can get all the information and assistance needed to arrange a visit.
+The charity organization Zachary’s Paws for Healing finances this project.
+This foundation bears the name of the director’s nephew who passed away from cancer.
+This is where family members can get all the information and assistance they need to arrange a visit.

 Check out: The Healing Power of Hugs

 Most hospitals don’t allow pets.
 One of the reasons for this rule is that they could potentially carry bacteria or other diseases.

 Those in charge at Juravanski Hospital came to the following conclusions:

 - Pets pose the same threats when they visit patients as visiting family members do.

 - To sufficiently control the bacteria, the pet’s coat must be washed and properly disinfected before being allowed into the hospital.

 - Animals must be on a leash to control their movements.